 Indiana State Museum and Historic Sites members receive FREE admission.

-Purchase admission tickets in the Capitol Building.
+Purchase admission tickets in the Capitol Building or site office.

 ADULT - $6